 All plans include no transaction fees, unlimited products, file storage, and bandwidth, and unlimited staff accounts.
 The processing fee for debit and credit cards starts at 2.9% + $0.30 per transaction for all BigCommerce plans.

 It’s important to note that the Pro plan begins at $249.95 per month for less than $400K in online sales, then it’s $150 per month extra for each additional $200K in online sales.
 So, as your online store gets more successful, you’ll be paying more.
 Plus, if you want access to some powerful features like the abandoned cart saver and customer groups and segmentation, you’ll have to choose one of the pricier plans.

-As we previously mentioned, you can use BigCommerce and WordPress together but only with the Enterprise plan.
+As we previously mentioned, you can use BigCommerce and WordPress together with any plans.